karthequian/dotnet-example/Readme.md

 ## Fin!

 And there you have it, a dotnet core app running in Kubernetes!
-If you run into issues, feel free to create a github issue against me.
+If you run into issues, feel free to create a github issue against me, or reach me on twitter via @iteration1